adlarkin/OpenAL_tinkering/README.md

 ```

 You should hear audio played to a device momentarily, assuming that an audio device exists and can be connected to.

+## Other things to note

+There's a [ycm config file](.ycm_extra_conf.py) in this repository that uses the [ycm vim plugin](https://github.com/ycm-core/YouCompleteMe) to give "intellisense" functionality.
+This repository's OpenAL [docker setup](docker/) also assumes that the ycm plugin is used, and this ycm config file can be used inside of Docker.